 Validation by Educational Experience (VEE):

-the two major certifications for actuaries both require you to have education credits in the following subjects; once you pass the preliminary certification exams you may apply to have the VEE credits added to your record.
+the two major certifications for actuaries both require you to have education credits in the following subjects; once you pass the preliminary certification actuarial exams you may apply to have the VEE credits added to your record.
 Here are the courses you're required to take before certification:

 Applied Statistical Methods

-Building hands-on skills
+Building hands-on skills with basic tasks

-Sharpening actuary skills and communication skills
+Sharpening actuary skills and communication skills with real work experience

 Increased exposure to potential employers

-there are quite a few scholarships and grants available for actuarial accountant students both on the undergraduate and graduate levels.
+there are quite a few scholarships and grants available for actuarial students both on the undergraduate and graduate levels.
 Career counselors and colleges can help you find financial assistance as can actuarial companies, clubs, and professional organizations.